ChainSafe/gossamer/docs/docs/design/statement-distribution.md

 5. [ProspectiveParachainsMessage::GetHypotheticalMembership](https://github.com/paritytech/polkadot-sdk/blob/3d8da815ecd12b8f04daf87d6ffba5ec4a181806/polkadot/node/subsystem-types/src/messages.rs#L1411)

-- Get the hypothetical or actual membership of candidates with the given properties under the specified active leave's fragment chain.
+- Get the hypothetical or actual membership of candidates with the given properties under the specified active leaf associated fragment chain.
 For each candidate, we return a vector of leaves where the candidate is present or could be added.
 "Could be added" either means that the candidate can be added to the chain right now or could be added in the future (we may not have its ancestors yet).
 Note that even if we think it could be added in the future, we may find out that it was invalid, as time passes.
 If an active leaf is not in the vector, it means that there's no chance this candidate will become valid under that leaf in the future.
 If `fragment_chain_relay_parent` in the request is `Some()`, the return vector can only contain this relay parent (or none).

 6. [NetworkBridgeTxMessage::SendRequests](https://github.com/paritytech/polkadot-sdk/blob/3d8da815ecd12b8f04daf87d6ffba5ec4a181806/polkadot/node/subsystem-types/src/messages.rs#L433)